-The Best of Tour in South Asia and perfect blend of Art, culture and nature in the Tour.
+North India Nepal Tour one of the best Tours in South Asia which is perfect blend of Art, culture and nature .
 We will be visiting centre of Indian culture like Delhi, Jaipur and also visiting master piece of Mughal empire and best among the world’s wonder “Taj Mahal”.

 Tour Old and New Delhi includes the exquisite audience halls, marble domes and slender minarets of the Jama Masjid, Mahatma Gandhi Memorial at Raj Ghat, Ashoka Pillar and the famous Chandani Chowk Bazaars, once the royal Mughal shopping arcade.
 Drive along Rajpath to photograph the Parliament House, President’s Palace and India Gate, a memorial to India’s soldiers.
 Tour Gurdwara Bangla Sahib, one of the most popular places of worship for Sikhs built at the site of a house where Guru Harkishen Dev, eighth guru, stayed when visiting Delhi.
 Continue to Humayun’s Tomb, one of the most spectacular Mughal buildings.
 The mausoleum is known as the precursor to the Taj Mahal.
 Proceed to Qutab Minar and ruins of the Hindu temples destroyed during the Qutabshahi period.

 Morning drive to capital and largest city of the Indian state of Rajasthan in Northern India, owing its name, foundations and careful planning, to the great warrior Maharaja Sawai Jai Singh II.
 Founded in 1727, the city today has a population of 3.1 million.
 Jaipur is known as the Pink City of India.